Here are some add-ons that I created (in all cases more than a decade ago) for old DOS games. Feel free to do with them whatever you will.

 - Level two, which is one of mine, contains vast amounts of blood.
 Also a couple of puzzles, but you don’t have to solve all of them.
 Tip: there are one or two cunning things you can do with one of those doors that only opens when you shoot it (also true in some other levels).

-- Level three is based on the Bible College itself (e.g. the lava pit with the Nazi posters on the wall corresponds to the office of the ethics lecturer, who was our chief tester for the WAD).
+- Level three is based on the college where we lived, and there are a number of in-jokes and references.
 The other designer, whose idea it was, insisted on the name Home Sweet Home despite my preference for Place Of Evil.
-More than any other level in this Wad, this level was a cooperative effort.
+More than any other, this level was a cooperative effort.

 - Level four is set in a pit.
 It’s by the other designer, although I did add a thing or two.